guvense/lara/README.md

 For more you can check examples.

 ## Authorization Interceptor
 If you define callback method and this callback  will send request to a server.
 In some cases, that server is protected with an authorization method.
 You can define your authorization credential to config yaml file and use it as value of token-generator into callback specification.
-Before sending request to the callback server, Lara will first fetch token and use this token while fetching the callback service.
+Before sending request to the callback server, Lara will first fetch token and use this token while sending request to target service.
 First, you need to define your authorization service credential as below.
 As an example the name of the authorization server is keycloak.
 You can give any name that you want instead of keycloak.